oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   (open issue- is it supported?)
 *   bonding of sr-iov enable nics- no supported (?).
 *   setting max_vfs on a bond- no supported (?).
+*   it is not possible to edit passthrough network via setup networks (?).
+    -   setting boot-protocol on passthrough network is not supported (?).
-*   setting boot-protocol on passthrough network is not supported.
+    -   setting custom properties on passthrough network is not supported.
+    -   sync passthrough network is not supported.

 ##### run vm